 Praça do Comércio and Arco da Rua Augusta

-After the LX Factory, make your way to Praça do Comércio, one of largest and most iconic squares of Lisbon.
+Continue your Lisbon 2-day itinerary in the Baixa district.
+The Praça do Comércio is one of largest and most iconic squares of Lisbon.
 Surrounded by classical buildings and open to the river, this square is a key part of Lisbon history and a stunning place to experience the grandeur of the city.
 Walk through the Arco da Rua Augusta, a beautiful triumphal arch that leads into the heart of the Baixa district, offering spectacular views if you climb to the top.
 It costs only 5€ – pick up a ticket.

 Miradouro da Senhora do Monte